zouharvi/uds-rug-student/empirical_methods_foundations/2_experimental_design.md

 # Lecture 2

 - variables
-- - independent: what is manipulated
+- - independent: what is manipulated by experimenter
-- - dependent: what is measured
+- - dependent: what is measured, response by participant

-- predictive context: _the journalist published the.._ [here we assume something that is publishable] . non-predictive context: _the man evaluated the.._ [here could be anything]
+- predictive context: _the journalist published the.._ [here we assume something that is publishable]
+- non-predictive context: _the man evaluated the.._ [here could be anything]

 ## Factors